Neil Harbisson

-In 2010, he co-founded the Cyborg Foundation, an international organisation that defends cyborg rights, promotes cyborg art and supports people who want to become cyborgs.
-In 2017, he co-founded the Transpecies Society, an association that gives voice to people with non-human identities, raises awareness of the challenges transpecies face, advocates for the freedom of self-design and offers the development of new senses and organs in community.
+In 2010, he co-founded the Cyborg Foundation, an organisation dedicated to defending cyborg rights, supporting people seeking to extend their senses, and promoting cyborg art.
+In 2017, he co-founded the Transpecies Society, which advocates for self-design and recognition of individuals with non-human identities or sensory systems.

 Early life

-Harbisson is the son of a Spanish mother and a Northern Irish father.
+Harbisson was born to a Spanish mother and a Northern Irish father.
 He was born with achromat vision.
-He grew up in Barcelona where he studied piano and began to compose music at the age of 11.
-At 16, he studied fine art at the Institut Alexandre Satorras, where he was given special permission to use no colour in his work.
-His early works are all in black and white.
+Raised in Barcelona where he studied piano and began composing at the age of 11.
+During his secondary studies he obtained permission to complete all visual coursework in black and white.